Star Trek: Thine Own Self

 - Ensign Sparik, Vulcan conn officer (NPC)

 Previously, Lt.
 Tamat and Lt.
 Cañete rescued Lt.
 Cmdr.
 Mungar after his runabout USS Segura was destroyed by a huge and invisible tendril in space.
-The duo, piloted by Ensign Sparik, were looking for their own ship USS Sienkiewicz which had been looking for the missing USS Nairobi at the Great Mugato Nebula, the crew of the Danube-class USS Moonstar detected a distress call.
+The duo, piloted by Ensign Sparik, were looking for their own ship, the Saber-class USS Sienkiewicz, which had been looking for the missing USS Nairobi at the Great Mugato Nebula, the crew of the Danube-class USS Moonstar detected a distress call.
 They sped to the rescue of the USS Jemison which was under attack, and disabled in the gaseous walls of the nebula.

 However, they discovered the futility of their task as they were interacting with time-displaced subspace communiqué.
 The Jemison had been destroyed more than a century ago.
 They were chasing ghosts.